GrossfieldLab/loos/README.md

 can be found using semantic versioning (e.g. release-2.3.1, release-2.3.0, ...)

-We recommend that, unless you want to develop with LOOS, that you stick to downloading releases either by using tags, the releases tab in GitHub, or downloading a release tarball from sourceforge.
+We recommend that, unless you want to develop with LOOS, you stick to downloading releases either by using tags, the releases tab in GitHub, or downloading a release tarball from sourceforge.